sureshmelvinsigera/Operating_Systems_Project/setup-users-and-security/README.md

 scp -i /path/to/your/key.pem /path/to/your/wallpaper.jpg ubuntu@<your-instance-public-ip>:/home/ubuntu/
 ```

 The next steps are run on the vm.
-First create a common folder to store the wallpaper across many users and then copy our wallpaper to it.
+First, create a common folder to store the wallpaper across many users and then copy our wallpaper to it.

 ```bash
 sudo mkdir /usr/local/share/backgrounds/